Geometric composition in quilted Floer theory: Extensions of the main theorem

 Now, to check that $\Phi$ is an isomorphism, we construct an approximate inverse to $\Phi$.
-Let be the map obtained by counting index 0 holomorphic maps obtained by reversing the Y-map.
+Let be the map given by counting index 0 holomorphic maps from the quilt that is obtained by reversing the orientation of the quilt that is used to define $\Phi$.
 Arguments identical to those for $\Phi$, show that $\Psi$ is a chain map.
-We claim that where $I$ is the identity and $K$ is nilpotent.
+We claim that where $I$ is the identity and $K$ is a nilpotent map.
 This will prove that $\Phi$ is an isomorphism.
 The diagonal entries of $\Psi\circ \Phi$ are obtained by counting pairs of broken trajectories $(u_1,u_2)$ with $u_1$ starting at a critical point $x$ and $u_2$ ending at the same critical point.
 In addition, $u_1$ has the same endpoint as the starting point of $u_2$.
 By the area-index relation, the only such trajectories of index $0$ are the constants.
-More generally, given a sequence of such broken pairs $(u_1,u_2)$, $(u_3,u_4)\cdots(u_{N-1},u_{N})$ such that the endpoint of $u_i$ is the starting point of $u_{i+1}$ and the starting point of $u_1$ is the same as the endpoint of $u_N$ we have that the only index zero trajectory is the broken constant one.
-This follows from the monotonicity assumption.
-Indeed, since index and area are additive, any such trajectory with nonzero area has positive index.\\\\ Let $N_0$ denote the number of critical points.
-Consider a broken trajectory, that is a sequence of homolomorphic curves that contribute to $\Psi\circ \Phi$, of index zero with no constant pairs.
-Any such trajectory with more than $N_0-1$ pairs must have a repeated critical point.
-This is impossible since such a segment has positive index, as we just explained.
-Now, if $K^k(x)$ is nonzero there must be a broken trajectory of length $k$ connecting $x$ to some critical point $y$.
+More generally, given a sequence of such broken pairs $(u_1,u_2)$, $(u_3,u_4)\cdots(u_{N-1},u_{N})$ such that the endpoint of $u_i$ is the starting point of $u_{i+1}$ and the starting point of $u_1$ is the same as the endpoint of $u_N$ we have that the only index 0 trajectory is the constant one.
+Indeed, since index and area are additive, any such trajectory with nonzero area has positive index. \\\\ Let $N_0$ denote the number of intersection points, i.e. cardinality of $\mathcal{I}( \underbar{L})$.
+Consider a broken trajectory, that is a sequence of holomorphic curves that contribute to $\Psi\circ \Phi$, of index zero with no constant pairs.
+In other words, these are the holomorphic curves that contribute to $K= \Psi \circ \Phi - I$.
+Any such trajectory with more than $N_0-1$ pairs must have a repeated intersection point.
+Thus such trajectories do not arise, since they would include a segment which has positive index, as we just explained.
+Now, if $K^k(x)$ is nonzero there must be a broken trajectory consisting of $k$ pairs connecting $x$ to some critical point $y$.
 This trajectory consists of non-constant pairs.
 This is easily seen by induction.
 First, $K(x)$ lies in the span of critical points connected to $x$ by a non-constant pair.
-Suppose that $K^i(x)$ lies in the span of critical points $y_j$ connected to $x$ by a non-constant broken path of pairs of length $i-1$.
+Suppose that $K^i(x)$ lies in the span of critical points $y_i$ connected to $x$ by a non-constant broken path of pairs of length $i-1$.
 Any nonzero matrix element $\langle y, K(y_i)\rangle $ gives rise to a critical point $y$ connected to $y_i$ by a non-constant pair.
 It is thus connected to $x$ by a non-constant path of pairs of length $i$ as desired.
 Therefore, we may conclude that $K^{N_0}=0$ since it is contained in the span of elements coming from broken pairs of length $N_0$.
 This completes the proof that $\Phi$ is an isomorphism. \QED